treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 ## Learn with me

-I did a class on list comprehensions with PyLadies remote recently.
+I did a [class on list comprehensions][class] with [PyLadies Remote][] recently.

 If you'd like to watch me walk through an explanation of any of the above topics, check out the video:

-1. list comprehensions
+1. [list comprehensions][class-list]
-2. generator expressions
+2. [generator expressions][class-generator]
-3. set comprehensions
+3. [set comprehensions][class-set]
-4. dictionary comprehensions
+4. [dictionary comprehensions][class-dict]

-## Summary
+## In Summary

-- In summary
+If you can nudge your `for` loop until it looks like one of the ones above, you can rewrite that section of code using a list comprehension.
+When struggling to write a comprehension, don't panic.
+Start with a `for` loop first and copy-paste your way into a comprehension.

-  - If "for loop" can be transformed into one of these forms, a comprehension can be made from it
+This blog post was based on my Intro to Python class.
+If you're interested in chatting about Python training, drop me a line.

-  - When struggling to write a list comprehension, write a for loop in one of those formats and copy-paste your way into a list comprehension
+I have more Python blog posts in development and I'm planning to publish at least one Python mailing list soon.
+If you're interested in learning more from me, subscribe to my newsletter below.

-- Want to know more about list comprehensions?
-I taught a PyLadies Remote class on list comprehensions recently.
-Here's the link
+TODO: just remove this??

 <pre class="colored-comprehension">
 <span class="new-collection">new_things</span> = <span class="collection-type">[]</span>